Coffee-Engine/Coffee-Engine/readme.md

 you can use `node build.mjs` to build a non-Browser version of the engine, when building it should show a little command line tool for you to mess around with. if you just want to test on a browser, use a local server

-### And about IOS Safari?
+### IOS bugs

-no, if you find a fix for safari, commit it.
+If you find a fix for any IOS bug, commit it.

 ## Forking